vestrel00/business-search-app-java/README.md

 **Notes**

-- The application is kept short and simple with no styling and no advanced UI for brevity.
+- The application is kept short and simple with minimal styling and no advanced UI for brevity.
 - The [Yelp Android API](https://github.com/Yelp/yelp-android) is not used in order to showcase usage of [Retrofit 2](https://github.com/square/retrofit/tree/parent-2.2.0)